 Rastal Harmony: This glass is very popular in catering and gastronomy and provided at several spirits fairs.
 Its shape is very similar to the popular beer tasting glasses by the way.
 It emphasises alcoholic, fruit schnapps and woody notes but basically none of the ones we really want to nose.
 All in all, it provides the most ‘sealed’ and incommunicative nosing experience of all tested glasses.
 I love the beer version of the glass but really hate this one.

 Grappa Glass: We weren’t really sure in which group to include this but given the shape we’ve settled on this one (hence the omission of the Bugatti or Eisch Jeunesse for example).
-The major advantage of the glass is that it suitable for small quantities, compared to the Copita for example.
+The major advantage of the glass is that it is suitable for small quantities, compared to the Copita for example.
 As far as nosing is concerned, it provides the least alcoholic experience and emphasises the sweet and fruity notes, at the expense of the heavier cask aromas.
 All in all, it teases out different nuances that we’ve failed to detect in any of the other glasses.

 The results are pretty much as expected: The (Stölzle) Copita is the perfect “every-day” tasting glass.
 It provides a nice balance of all aromas with a few small shortcomings compared to the high-end tasting glasses (next review).
 The Glencairn is very similar but the plus in alcoholic scents mean that it just cannot be put on the same level as the Copita.
 The Grappa Glass is extremely interesting as it provides a different nosing experience from all other tested glasses, including the ones from the second session.
 While it is nice to use it for a change to discover new notes in a familiar rum, it shouldn’t be used as the only tasting glass, however.
 The Rastal Harmony cannot be recommended due to its poor overall results.
 Finally, the Bugatti tasting glass provides similar results to the Copita and Glencairn but cannot quite keep up in terms of quality, noseability and workmanship.
 I often use it if I don’t want to drink an entire dram as I see it on the same level as the Copita for quantities of ~1cl or less.